David-OConnor/stm32-hal/README.md

 ## Errata

 - U[s]ART (serial) isn't implemented outside L4.
-- DMA, CAN, and quadSPI aren't implemented.
+- DMA and CAN aren't implemented.
 - H7 clocks haven't been tested, are missing features, and likely contain errors
 - SPI unimplemented for H7
+- CRC unimplemented for L5, F4 and G4.
 - Timer RCC enabling broken for H7.
-To work around, manually enable/rst in RCC before configuring the timer.
+To work around, manually enable/rst in RCC before configuring.
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC is unimplemented on F4.
 - ADC 3 and 4 are unimplemented on G4.
 ADC3 is unimplemented on H7.